-The U.S. Department of Energy's State Energy Program (SEP) emphasizes the state's role as the decision maker and administrator for program activities within the state that are tailored to their unique resources, delivery capacity, and energy goals.
+The U.S. Department of Energy's State Energy Program (SEP) emphasizes the state's role as the decision-maker and administrator for program activities within their state that are tailored to their unique resources, delivery capacity, and energy goals.

-- State Energy Profiles - Get an overview of each state's energy profile.
+Get an overview of each state's energy profile.

 Sign up to receive news, events, and more from the Weatherization and Intergovernmental Programs Office.